mudler/edgevpn/README.md

 with the same `EDGEVPNCONFIG` or `EDGEVPNTOKEN`.
 It will connect to the network without routing any packet.

 By default edgevpn will listen on the `8080` port.
 See `edgevpn api --help` for the available options

+API can also be started together with the vpn.

 ## :mag: API endpoint